Ellitch/Ellitch/README.md

-- 👋 Hi, I’m @Ellitch
+- 👋 Hi, I’m @John
 - 👀 I’m interested in ...
 I'm interested in anything that's technology
 - 🌱 I’m currently learning ...
 Python Language
 - 💞️ I’m looking to collaborate on ...
 The first thing that comes up
-- 📫 How to reach me ... jhonaugustin007@gmail.com
+- 📫 How to reach me ... johnaugustin605@gmail.com

 <!---
 Ellitch/Ellitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.